aloksxn/Lead_Score_Case_Study/README.md

 # Lead_Score_Case_Study
-A methodology implementing Logistic Regression ML technique to  for rank and prioritizing customer leads based on their conversion likelihood
+A methodology implementing Logistic Regression ML technique for ranking and prioritizing customer leads based on their conversion likelihood